hivaamiri/_polimi_iot/README.md

 Politecnico di Milano
 -

-projects of the iot course will be uploaded in this repositories.
+projects of the iot course will be uploaded in this repository.